tree menu eMenuTree: Inserting multiple links

 II.
 Build tree menu "Insert multiple nodes" command

-The "Insert multiple nodes" of the Build tree menu actually inserts all the nodes into your project.
+The “Insert Folder” of the Build tree menu actually inserts all the nodes into your project.
 They will appear in the tree which you see in the Build tree screen in eMenuTree.
 You can then modify these nodes as you please.

-What is the relationship between the ASP function and eMenuTree's DHTML (javascript) tree menus ?
-The ASP function sends to the browser the standard eMenuTree javascript tree menu code.
-That is, this ASP function writes an eMenuTree javascript tree menu.
+What is the relationship between the ASP control and eMenuTree’s javascript tree menus ?
+They are exactly the same in the browser.
+The ASP control sends to the browser the standard eMenuTree javascript tree menu code.
 The browser receives the same code as it would if you had inserted the links at run time rather than using ASP server side scripting.
 As always, when a user clicks on a folder in any major browser, it is this javascript that opens and closes folders.
 (The point: unlike some other ASP tree menu programs, the user does not need to return to the server to open and close folders.)

 Please note the following:

-2. You must be using a server that supports Microsoft's Active Server Pages (ASP).
-(The server must be using Mircosoft software, but as with all tree menu pages the user *doesn't* need to be using a Microsoft browser or Microsoft operating system.)
+1. You must be using a server that supports ASP.NET.
+(The server must be using Mircosoft software, but as with all tree menu pages the user *doesn’t* need to be using a Microsoft browser or Microsoft operating system.)

 V. Selecting files when inserting multiple nodes

-In all three methods of inserting multiple files, you select the folder, the files to include and exclude, whether to include files in sub-folders, whether to include the sub-folder structure, and whether to open pages in a new window, the same window,or the right frame.
+In all three methods of inserting multiple files, you select the folder, the files to include and exclude, whether to include files in sub-folders, whether to include the sub-folder structure.
 Note:

-1. The folder must be in your web root folder or you must choose the option "Link directly to hard disk drive".
+1. The folder must be in your web root folder.

 2. In the files to include and exclude boxes, include one entry per line.
 The entries are *not* case sensitive.